iluvwlw/iluvwlw/README.md

 ## so uh..
 ANYWAY

+-I speak both English and Spanish, so yes..
+I'm in both Safe and Spanish/Portuguese Servers :p

 -I'm a girlll but i genuinely don't care if you want to use any other pronouns, like- i don't care at all..
 Like, my pronouns are there, if you want to use them, cool, if you don't.. also cool lol

 -If you want to get to know me better and you see me around, don't be shy!
 Just talk to me, I'm a nice gal :) (Though, don't try to boop me a thousand times just to get my attention if..
 I'm obviously AFK, alright?
 I've seen y'all. *I'm not going to POINT FINGERS at ANYONE.*